 Do I have to sign any legal papers?

 Yes – CSL communities are required under law to provide you with a lease agreement for your thorough review, which then must be signed.
 This lease agreement addresses all provisions, policies, rights, responsibilities, and protections for both the client and the community.

 Community Senior Life will have Certified Medication Aides to assist with or administer medications, as ordered by a physician.

 Can I bring furniture and furnishings for my living unit?

-Yes.
-We encourage residents to bring their own furniture, furnishings and keepsakes.
+Yes – we encourage residents to bring their own furniture, furnishings, and keepsakes!

 What determines the cost of living in an Assisted Living and Independent Living community?

 Most policies sold today are comprehensive.
 They typically allow you to use your daily benefit in a variety of settings.
 For more information, you can contact The Administration for Community Living.
 (ACL) is the Administrator of the National Clearinghouse for Long-Term Care Information Administration on Community Living Washington, DC 20201, Phone: 202-619-0724, firstname.lastname@example.org.
-If you or your spouse is/were a veteran, you may qualify for a veteran’s benefit called Aid in Attendance.
+If you or your spouse is/were a veteran, you may qualify for a veteran’s benefit called Aid and Attendance.